zfbx/zdiscord/readme.md

 - Moderation commands to kick someone or everyone
 - Send server wide announcements from a command in discord
 - Easy to translate and customize with locales!
+- Built in `!help` command (prefix may be different if you changed it in your config)

 ## Support